martonpaulo/SimpleCodes/README.md

-# SimpleCodes
+# Simple Codes

-Sample codes for practice.
+A repo with source codes used for practicing programming skills.